Netherlands Car Brands

 Vandenbrink Logo

 Vandenbrink specializes in car design and has been working on it since 2006.
-The first project was Ferrari’s interpretation.
-Michiel van den Brink, one of the co-founders who gave his name to the company, played a huge role in the creative process.
-True, in 2010, he left the business, deciding to become a “free artist.”
-The company continued to provide bodybuilding and custom design services under the leadership of co-founder Robert Koumans.
+His first project was an interpretation of a Ferrari.
+Mihil van den Brink, one of the company’s co-founders, who gave it his name, played a huge role in the creative process.
+However, in 2010, he left the business and became a “free artist.”
+The company continued to provide bodybuilding and custom design services under the leadership of co-founder Robert Koemans.

 VDL Nedcar